-How do you feel about typos?
+How do you feel about ?

 I hate ‘em.

-times I've discovered mistakes in my blog posts (or worse, when you've discovered a typo and called me on it) I die the death by a thousand cuts.
+times I’ve discovered mistakes in my blog posts (or worse, when you’ve discovered a and called me on it) I die the death by a thousand cuts.
 Humiliating and eternally painful, typos are the shorthand indications of sloppiness, carelessness, tardiness or all of the above.

 Yet, awful as they are, there are times when typos are useful.
-For example, we get lots of résumés in our office and when the agency is crazy busy it's difficult to find the time to wade through them all.
+For example, we get lots of résumés in our office and when the agency is crazy busy it’s difficult to find the time to wade through them all.
 Typos are a great way of thinning the herd.
-After all, if a potential employee doesn't care enough about their own work to check it for , what's going to happen when they're being paid to do work for our clients?
-If a prospect can't bother to spell my name correctly in their cover letter then their résumé is going directly into the circular file under my desk.
+After all, if a potential employee doesn’t care enough about their own work to check it for errors, what’s going to happen when they’re being paid to do work for our clients?
+If a prospect can’t bother to spell my name correctly in their cover letter then their résumé is going directly into the circular file under my desk.

 Another time I find typos useful is when filtering out phishing emails.
-I don't have a Bank of America account but I do get an awful lot of emails from BoA, or from someone pretending to be them.
-If I did do business with BoA, I might feel the need to open all those emails to check if they're legit.
+I don’t have a Bank of America account but I do get an awful lot of emails from BoA, or from someone pretending to be them.
+If I did do business with BoA, I might feel the need to open all those emails to check if they’re legit.
 But since almost every scam email I come across has a spelling or syntax error in it, typos serve as a very effective filter.
-My guess is that most of the creating online promotions for BoA (or Chase, Citi, AmEx, etc.) are scrupulous about their text.
+My guess is that most of the professionals creating online promotions for BoA (or Chase, Citi, AmEx, etc.) are scrupulous about their text.

-Typos are particularly useful when you're buying something on eBay.
-Because lots of sellers aren't careful with their typing, they often post products with misspelled titles.
-That means that people searching for those products won't find the offers and the prices don't get bid up.
+Typos are particularly useful when you’re buying something on eBay.
+Because lots of sellers aren’t careful with their typing, they often post products with misspelled titles.
+That means that people searching for those products won’t find the offers and the prices don’t get bid up.
 Believe it or not, there are websites where you can put in the names of the things you want to buy and the sites will search the goods with their commonly misspelled names.
-For illustration's sake, I searched the word “basketball” on TypoBuddy.com and got back over 140 viable searches with words such as, “hasketball, baskegball, basketbalp, baxketball, basketbalol, baskeftball, baskretball, nbasketball, baskeytball, baskertball,” and “baskdetball.”
-How many aspiring hoopsters do you know who would search for a new baxketball?
+For illustration’s sake, I searched the word “basketball” on TypoBuddy.com and got back over 140 viable searches with words such as, “hasketball, baskegball, basketbalp, baxketball, basketbalol, baskeftball, baskretball, nbasketball, baskeytball, baskertball,” and “baskdetball.”
+How many aspiring hoopsters do you know who would search for a brand new baxketball?

 When I teach classes, I spend the first day talking about typos.
 Specifically I tell my students that I won’t accept assignments that misuse “their,” “there” or “they’re;” “to,” “two” or “too;” or “your” or “you’re.”
 I remind them that “imply” and “infer” don’t mean the same thing and neither do “ironic” and “coincidental.”
 Also, that the words “that” and “which” are not interchangeable.